 Talking to Your Teen About Their Mental Health

-With more than 120 years of combined clinical experience and a compassionate, family-focused approach, Family First is dedicated to helping teens and their families navigate the challenges of OCD.
+With more than 120 years of combined clinical experience and a compassionate, family-focused approach, we are dedicated to helping teens and their families navigate the challenges of mental health.
 Our specialized programming focuses on treating not just the symptoms but also the underlying causes of OCD.

-If you think your teen may be struggling with OCD, don’t wait to get them the help they need.
+If you think your teen may be struggling with OCD, donโt wait to get them the help they need.
 Contact us online today or at 888.904.5947 to find the support your teen and family need to move forward.
+We offer a residential boys-only program and a partial hospitalization program (PHP) for both boys and girls.

 Footnotes: